Forever Howlong: Production

-As work on the album started, the band had no set direction to move in; instead, they randomly went in different directions to see what they enjoyed.
-Eventually, they decided on a more cohesive sound.
-During the production of Forever Howlong, the band would gradually develop tracks for a number of years, keeping the longevity of playing them live in mind.
+After the band had undergone a reformation and lineup change, Forever Howlong was conceived without an initial musical aesthetic.
+The band gradually developed songs for a number of years, keeping the memorability of playing them live in mind, and focusing on more sentimental stylings.
 The band viewed Live at Bush Hall as a necessary stepping stone, but one that lacked longevity.
-In an interview, Hyde stated "I just didn't want to hang out with those songs anymore.
-They ick me out!"
+In an interview, Hyde quipped that "I just didn't want to hang out with those songs anymore".

 Vocal performances across Forever Howlong were taken up by Tyler Hyde, Georgia Ellery, and May Kershaw.
 Ellery described the process in a Pitchfork interview as a "healthy competition".
 Hyde noted the diversity in the three's backgrounds, stating it displayed "a pretty wide spectrum of womanhood".
 The album was produced by James Ford in an three week period, with Ford working from 10am to 2am daily.
 Band member Lewis Evans described the new style of lyrics as containing a "pop mentality" which is "catchy and likeable but have a deep-set weirdness".
-Hyde says that while there are many "tongue-in-cheek moments" in the album, there exist plenty of "darkness within the album as well", explaining that it is much easier to be creatively dark than happy.
+Hyde said that while there are many "tongue-in-cheek moments" in the album, there was "darkness within the album as well".

-The band experimented with new instruments on the album, stating that they learnt the recorder in order to accompany Kershaw's piano compositions.
+The band experimented with new instruments on the album, with members especially learning the recorder to accompany Kershaw's piano compositions.
 Ellery, whose violin was crushed due to a touring accident before the recording, had added the mandolin to the record and Kershaw experimented with the harpsichord in some of the singles.